Gay liberation: 1970s

 Some people say that [homosexuality] is the decadence of capitalism.
 I don't know if that is the case; I rather doubt it.
 But whatever the case is, we know that homosexuality is a fact that exists, and we must understand it in its purest form: that is, a person should have the freedom to use his body in whatever way he wants.

 This statement by Newton was revolutionary.
-There has been another black civil rights organization that saw gay and lesbians as another oppressed group in the United States during this decade.
+There had been few other black civil rights organizations that saw gay and lesbians as another oppressed group in the United States during this decade.
 Newton recognized the same challenges that both oppressed groups face.
 He writes in his letter: